 Working with University and College Students to Keep Kids Safe

-University and college students preparing for careers that involve interaction with children are in a unique position of trust and have a responsibility to protect those in their care.
+University and college students preparing for careers that involve interaction with children will be in a unique position of trust and have a responsibility to protect those in their care.
 Professional development focused on increasing child safety is essential.
-Our Commit to Kids training can empower post-secondary students to become informed, prepared, and active in child protection before they leave school, as well as giving them an important skill set to bring to their profession upon entering the workforce.
+Our Commit to Kids training, which is being implemented by instructors and faculties across Canada, can empower post-secondary students to become informed, prepared, and active in child protection before they leave school, as well as giving them an important skill set to bring to their profession upon entering the workforce.

 Working Together to Keep Kids Safe in Sport

 Sport offers incredible experiences and opportunities for children, which are integral to enhancing child development.
-Positive experiences are tied to healthy relationships between athletes and coaches, as well as to safe environments where adults are accountable for their actions and behaviours.
+Positive experiences are tied to healthy relationships between athletes and coaches, officials, and other sport leaders, as well as to safe environments where adults are accountable for their actions and behaviours.

-The Canadian Centre for Child Protection is part of the Coaching Association of Canada’s (CAC) Responsible Coaching Movement through the Commit to Kids program, and has created tailored resources available to sports organizations, coaches, volunteers, and parents to help keep kids safe in sport.
+The Canadian Centre for Child Protection provides expertise to the Coaching Association of Canada’s (CAC) Responsible Coaching Movement through the Commit to Kids program, and has created tailored resources available to sports organizations, coaches, officials, sport leaders, volunteers, and parents to help keep kids safe in sport.

 The materials consist of: